Add documents to index with chunk-based search in Java

 • Performing initial and subsequent chunk‑based searches.

-• Real-world applications of chunk-based document searches.
+• Real‑world scenarios where chunk‑based document search shines.

 Prerequisites

-To follow this tutorial, ensure you have:
+To follow this guide, ensure you have:

 Setting Up GroupDocs.Search for Java